Zagazig

-Zagazig (الزقازيق, /arz/, /arz/) is a city in Egypt.
+Zagazig (/arz/, /arz/) is a city in Egypt.
 Situated in the eastern part of the Nile delta, it is the capital of the governorate of Sharqia.
 It is located on the Muweis Canal and is a hub of the corn and cotton trade.
 The city contains the Museum of Tal Basta Antiquities, including archaeological exhibits.

-Zagazig University, founded in 1975, one of the largest universities in Egypt, is also located in the city, with colleges in different fields of science and arts.
+The city is home to Zagazig University, founded in 1974, one of the largest universities in Egypt, with colleges in different fields of science and arts.
 The Archaeological Museum of the University of Zagazig exhibits significant finds from the nearby sites, Bubastis (Tell Basta) and Kufur Nigm.
 The most notable streets in Zagazig are Farouk Street, Government Street, Abu Hamad and El Kawmia Street.

 History

 The city was founded in the 19th century on the site of a village called Nazlat az-Zaqāzīq which was named after the Zaqzuq family.
-The family's name itself comes from a dialectal word zaqzuq or ziqziq which means "a small creature" (e.g. a fish or a mouse) and comes from a Coptic word ϫⲉⲕϫⲓⲕ "ant or other insect".
+The family's name itself comes from a dialectal word zaqzuq or ziqziq which means "A small creature" (e.g. a fish or a mouse) and comes from a Coptic word ϫⲉⲕϫⲓⲕ "Ant or other insect".

 The ruins of the ancient Egyptian city of Bubastis are located 3 km southeast of town.
 Bubastis was the ancient capital of the 18th nome, and is home to the feast celebrating the cat goddess Bastet.

 Bubastis is the Greek version of the Egyptian language name Pr-Bastet "House [Temple] of Bastet".
 Bubastis became the capital of Egypt in the 22nd and 23rd Dynasties.
 There are remains of the temples built by Osorkon II and Nectanebo II.
 Catacombs where the sacred cats were buried are located behind the remains of an Old Kingdom chapel from the period of Pepi I Meryre.